Oscillating singular integral operators on compact Lie groups revisited: Examples

 Let $G=\mathbb{T}^n\equiv \mathbb{R}^n/\mathbb{Z}^n,$ be the $n$-torus.
 In this case we have the identification $\widehat{\mathbb{T}}^n=\{e_{\ell}\}_{\ell\in \mathbb{Z}^n}\sim \mathbb{Z}^{n}$ for its unitary dual.
 We have denoted $e_{\ell}$ to the exponential function $e_{\ell}(x)=e^{i2\pi \ell\cdot x},$ $x=(x_1,\cdots ,x_n)\in \mathbb{T}^n.$

 In terms of the Fourier transform of a distribution $K$ on the torus the Fourier transform condition \eqref{LxiG} becomes equivalent to the estimate Note that the kernel condition \eqref{GS:CZ:cond} takes the form In view of Theorem \ref{main:th}, a convolution operator $T$ associated to a convolution kernel $K,$ satisfying the Fourier transform condition \eqref{LxiT:n} and the smoothness condition \eqref{Con:kern:torus} is of weak (1,1) type, that is $T:L^{1}(\mathbb{T}^n)\rightarrow L^{1,\infty}(\mathbb{T}^n)$ is bounded.
+As the referee of this manuscript pointed out, in the case of the torus $\mathbb{T}^n$ this continity result should also be just a special case of the known result due to Fefferman \cite{Fefferman1970} on $\mathbb{R}^n$ for a distributions $K$ with its support small enough as a consequence of a periodisation argument (see e.g. \cite[Chapters III and IV]{Ruz}).